Find your push with up to $800 off Peloton Treads. Shop Treads

 Instead, she recommends consuming complex carbs (within your normal dietary and meal patterns) an hour or two before exercising.
 This window provides adequate time for the carbs to break down and fuel your workout of choice.

 That said, exceptions exist, which you probably already know if you’re a long-distance runner or seasoned athlete.
-These fitness enthusiasts might down energy gels—which Pasquariello says actually consist of simple, not complex, carbs—intermittently while engaging in intense sports, which is fine and fair game.
+These fitness enthusiasts might down energy gels—which Pasquariello says actually consist of simple, not complex, carbs—intermittently while engaging in intense sports, which is totally fair game.
 “During these kinds of exercises, the quicker and more available the energy source, the better,” she says.
 After all, marathon runners and other endurance athletes burn tons of energy in a single go, hence the need to replenish it ASAP.

 Best Dietary Sources of Complex Carbohydrates